Mental Health Facilities Butler County, PA

 Family Pathways

-Family Pathways is a mental health clinic in Butler County, Pennsylvania, located at 100 Brugh Avenue, 16001 zip code.
-Family Pathways offers telemedicine/telehealth and outpatient treatment.
-Family Pathways provides integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to adults, children / adolescents and seniors 65 or older.
-Family Pathways also supports children/adolescents with serious emotional disturbance, people with trauma and seniors or older adults.
-Some other services provided by Family Pathways include education services, family psychoeducation and therapeutic foster care.
+Family Pathways is a mental health clinic in Butler County, PA, located at 100 Brugh Avenue, 16001.
+Family Pathways provides telemedicine/telehealth and outpatient treatment.
+Family Pathways offers behavior modification, group therapy and trauma therapy to young adults, seniors 65 or older and adults.
+Family Pathways also supports patients with eating disorders, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services offered at Family Pathways include psychosocial rehabilitation services, education services and court-ordered outpatient treatment.

 Learn More